idaholab/moose/framework/doc/content/source/meshgenerators/MeshDiagnosticsGenerator.md

 !syntax description /Mesh/MeshDiagnosticsGenerator

 !alert note
-This mesh generator currently will only accept serialized / replicated meshes.
+This mesh generator currently will only accept serialized meshes.
+This is most easily accomplished by leaving the mesh type set to `replicated`.
 Some of the diagnostics would work as well for distributed meshes, contributions are welcome.

 The diagnostics implemented are presented below.
 The filters and visualization capabilities in Paraview or